semagnum/nview-live/docs/usage.markdown

 ## Panel settings {#finding-nview-live}

-- Delay - time in seconds to wait before running the visibility check after the viewport has updated.
+- **Delay** - time in seconds to wait before running the visibility check after the viewport has updated.
 For playback mode, this is the constant interval between each run of the visibility check.
-- Maximum distance - any objects further than this distance from the camera will be excluded from budget testing and automatically hidden.
+- **Maximum distance** - any objects further than this distance from the camera will be excluded from budget testing and automatically hidden.
-- Show Hidden objects - this button operator shows all hidden objects and acts as a reset button.
+- **Show Hidden objects** - this button operator shows all hidden objects and acts as a reset button.
 This is the same operator as the one defaulted to the Alt-H keyboard shortcut.

 ### Budget subpanel
 You can toggle budget prioritization as well as the following options:
-- Budget type, which is locked while the modal is running.
+- **Budget type**, which is locked while the modal is running.
-  - "Object" - each object is given a cost of 1.
+  - Object - each object is given a cost of 1.
-  - "Vertex" - cost equals the number of vertices belonging to the object.
+  - Vertex - cost equals the number of vertices belonging to the object.
   A single quad has a cost of 4.
-  - "Triangle" - cost equals the number of triangles belonging to the object.
+  - Triangle - cost equals the number of triangles belonging to the object.
   A single quad has the cost of 2.
   This is the slowest of the budget calculations as it requires opening the mesh and calculating the triangles for each mesh.
-- Budget limit - the maximum cost allowed in the viewport at any one time.
+- **Budget limit** - the maximum cost allowed in the viewport at any one time.
 Once this limit is hit, all remaining objects will be hidden from view.
-- Budget order (for vertex and triangle budgets) - the order in which objects are prioritized: ascending (lowest to highest cost) or descending (highest to lowest cost).
+- **Budget order** (for vertex and triangle budgets) - the order in which objects are prioritized: ascending (lowest to highest cost) or descending (highest to lowest cost).

 ### Modal settings

 Once you click the operator button, a modal window will appear with more settings:
-- Minimum Bounding Box Size - For objects without a determinable size (such as lights or non-instancing empties), they will be given a minimum bounding box of at least this size.
+- **Minimum Bounding Box Size** - For objects without a determinable size (such as lights or non-instancing empties), they will be given a minimum bounding box of at least this size.
-- Playback mode - Ideal mode for previewing animations.
+- **Playback mode** - Ideal mode for previewing animations.
 Instead of updating with a delay after viewport refresh, the modal refreshes at regular intervals (based on delay setting).
-- Exclude instanced objects - objects within instanced collections are excluded from visibility tests (disabling this can result in instanced collections being partially hidden).
+- **Exclude instanced objects** - objects within instanced collections are excluded from visibility tests (disabling this can result in instanced collections being partially hidden).
-- Object types - the types of objects to include in visibility tests:
+- **Object types** - the types of objects to include in visibility tests:
   - meshes
   - instanced collections
   - lights